bnb-chain/bnb-chain.github.io/docs/wallet/arkane-developer.md

 A wallet provider is a service that allows DApps to provide wallets to their end-users without having to deal with the security concerns of key management.
 It is a great way to make your Dapp ready to onboard a more mainstream audience.

-[Arkane](https://arkane.network/?utm_source=binance&utm_medium=documentation) allows you to easily integrate your app with the Binance Smart Chain, whether you already have an Dapp integrated with web3 or are building a new application from scratch.
+[Arkane](https://arkane.network/?utm_source=binance&utm_medium=documentation) allows you to easily integrate your app with the BNB Smart Chain, whether you already have an Dapp integrated with web3 or are building a new application from scratch.
 Arkane provides a smooth and delightful experience for you, your users on both web and mobile.

-Arkane will help you interact with the Binance Smart Chain, create blockchain wallets, create different asset types such as fungible (BEP20, ERC20), and non-fungible tokens - NFTs - (ERC721, and ERC1155) and interact with smart contracts.
+Arkane will help you interact with the BNB Smart Chain, create blockchain wallets, create different asset types such as fungible (BEP20, ERC20), and non-fungible tokens - NFTs - (ERC721, and ERC1155) and interact with smart contracts.
 Next to a superior developer experience, you can give your users a user-friendly interface.

 Each application is unique and has different needs, therefore they provide different ways of interacting with Arkane.
 Applications that have support for Web3 are recommendated to integrate the [Arkane Web3 provider](https://docs.arkane.network/widget/web3-provider/getting-started), others are suggested to use the [Arkane Widget](https://docs.arkane.network/widget/widget/introduction).